sidris-concur/docker/workshop/README.md

 For the following examples assume that the Vagrant project project will be cloned into the `~/projects` directory.

-### Follow these instructions if you have NOT run the Coding Dojo Vagrant box before
+### If you have NOT run the Coding Dojo Vagrant box before

 Clone the Coding Dojo Vagrant box project: